 Know your resources

-The e-commerce concept opens many doors for small business retailers.
-It allows them to sell their goods to shoppers from other cities, regions, and countries.
-Many business owners get so amazed by these new benefits that they overestimate the resources they have and start building huge online stores that require complex maintenance and a team of web and UX designers.
+For many retailers, eCommerce is a portal into a new world of sales.
+Many business owners thus start building huge online stores that require complex maintenance and a team of web and UX designers.
 If you run a small retail store, you probably don’t have too much money to spare.
-The best way to enter the digital market is by placing your store within a larger online platform or by creating a simple e-commerce website.
+The best way to enter the digital market is by placing your store within a larger online platform or by creating a simple eCommerce website instead.

 Provide the best experience